Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 ## Some final thoughts

 Overall, I think this is by far one of the best courses I have ever done, as well as the most fun(and sometimes frustrating).
-It's cost may seem high at first compared to the offerings from Pentesteracademy, but don't forget that the learning and amount of content provided here is akin to both CRTP and CRTE combined(at least from what I see in the syllabus).
+It's cost may seem high at first compared to the offerings from for example Pentesteracademy, but don't forget this is both a beginner AND intermediate course in one.

-I would definitely recommend this to anyone who wants to try to start dipping their toes in to the world of Red Teaming and Active Directory exploitation.
+I would definitely recommend this to anyone who is genuinely interested in getting in the world of Red Teaming and Active Directory exploitation.
 If you have complete the labs, you definitely would have more than enough knowledge and skills to pass exam.
 If anything, the labs are harder than the exam itself!

+The eCPTXv2 and OSEP are currently on my to-do list, so I may be able to provide more comparisons based on first hand experience in future.